 |Actual Enrollment :||460 participants|

 |Official Title:||Adjunctive Sertraline for the Treatment of HIV-Associated Cryptococcal Meningitis|

-|Estimated Study Completion Date :||July 2017|
+|Actual Study Completion Date :||September 27, 2017|

 Standard cryptococcal meningitis therapy with amphotericin (0.7-1.0 mg/kg/day) + fluconazole (800-1200mg/day) + placebo

 Experimental: Sertraline 400mg